 Fishing Tournaments

 Cayman’s annual fishing tournaments are hugely popular.
-The Cayman Islands Angling Club, in conjunction with the Barcadere Marina and other major sponsors puts on five tournaments during the year, including the annual Cayman Islands International Fishing Tournament, held every year in April or May.
+The Cayman Islands Angling Club puts on five tournaments during the year, including the annual Cayman Islands International Fishing Tournament, held every year in April or May.
 Exact dates depend on the moon.

 Visit www.fishcayman.com for more information.

-All fish pots must be licensed by the Marine Conservation Board and only Caymanians over the age of 18 may be granted a licence.
-There is a limit of only two pots per family and all pots must be identified with a DoE tag.
-No fish pots may be set within a one–mile radius of any designated Grouper Spawning Area from 1st November to 31st March.
-Fishing pot regulation sizes can be found on the DoE website.
-When entering the Cayman Islands you must declare all spearguns.
+All fish pots and spearguns must be licensed by the National Conservation Council and only Caymanians over the age of 18 may be granted a licence.
+Spearfishing or laying a fish pot trap within a one–mile radius of a designated conservation area or from November 1st to March 31st is prohibited.
+When entering the country, you must declare all spearguns.

 Lionfish Hunts & Culling Licences